Sleep Anxiety: Signs, Symptoms, Causes, And Mental Health Solutions

 Difficulty falling asleep and intense fear of sleep

-Persistent worries about not being able to sleep, which can make the process of falling asleep much longer and more stressful
+Persistent worries about not being able to sleep can make the process of falling asleep much longer and far more stressful.
+This can trigger intense fear before each night.

 Trouble staying asleep as one of the sleep anxiety symptoms

-Frequent awakenings during the night, often accompanied by a sense of anxiety or panic
+Frequent awakenings during the night are often accompanied by a sense of anxiety or panic.
+This is true especially for people with specific phobias about darkness or solitude.

 Poor sleep quality

-Even when asleep, sleep may not be restful, potentially leading to tiredness and fatigue during the day
+Even when you manage to sleep, it may not be restful, potentially leading to tiredness and fatigue during the day.
+If daytime fatigue mounts, consider talking to a healthcare provider for guidance.

 Nocturnal panic attacks during your good sleep

-Sudden episodes of intense fear or panic occurring during the night when you are having a good sleep, which can wake a person abruptly
+Sudden episodes of intense fear or panic can occur during the night when you are having a good sleep, waking you abruptly.
+This can be worse for those with specific phobias of nighttime routines.

 Physical symptoms

-Racing heart, sweating, trembling, or shortness of breath when trying to fall asleep or when waking up in the middle of the night
+You may experience a racing heart, sweating, trembling, or shortness of breath when trying to fall asleep or when waking up in the middle of the night.
+These sensations can cause you to worry about each coming night.

 Mental health symptoms